sherpya/geolite2legacy/README.md

 You can download databases from [https://dev.maxmind.com/geoip/geoip2/geolite2/](https://dev.maxmind.com/geoip/geoip2/geolite2/)

-It's tested with python 2.7 and python 3.5+
+It's tested with python/pypy 2.7 and python 3.5+

 ## Limitations

-Python 2 CSV reader is not unicode aware, so utf-8 encoding is set through an hack, if you encounter problems, please try using python 3
+- Python 2 CSV reader is not unicode aware, so utf-8 encoding is set through an hack, if you encounter problems, please try using python 3
+- Processing may be slow, expecially for City blocks, consider using pypy, a lot faster

 ## Examples